-New students take placement tests after applying for admission, but before orientation and registration for their first semester of classes.
+New students take placement tests after applying for admission, and must complete placement requirements according to the degree, certificate, or course they intend to register in.
+Please note that all Degree Seeking students must complete placement requirements before registering for courses, and all students must satisfy course prerequisites before registering in a specific course.
 All placement testing occurs in the college’s Testing Center, located in Building G, Room 231.

 When Do I Take the Placement Tests?

 Placement tests are required for all Degree Seeking students, some Certificates (please see this list for more details), and for any student seeking to register in a course that has a placement prerequisite (such as English Composition, Mathematics, and many other classes).
 Students may not register for the placement test until they have completed a Moraine Valley admission application.

 Students may be exempted from all, or portions of the placement test based on SAT/ACT scores.
 More information on SAT/ACT scores is below.
 Students with previous college credit, AP scores, IB scores, and/or State Seal of Biliteracy should send a copy of their documents for review through the Prerequisite Override Form, or by visiting Academic Advising in Building S, Room S201.
 Any coursework that meets college-level placement will be entered as an exemption so the student will not need to complete that portion of the placement test.

 Students will use a computer in the Testing Center to complete the ACCUPLACER test.

 ACCUPLACER is untimed, but students should plan to spend up to two hours for the full placement test.
 Placement test results will be available immediately.

 Pre-registration and pre-payment is required for placement testing.
 Registration should be done either online or in person.